Alchaph/coachlm-vibe/README.md

 # CoachLM

-Your personal AI running coach that lives on your computer.
+Your personal AI running coach

-Connect your Strava account, chat with an AI coach that knows your training history, and get personalized insights about your running — all without your data ever leaving your machine.
+Connect your Strava account, chat with an AI coach that knows your training history, and get personalized insights about your running

 ---

-## What can it do?

-**💬 Chat with a smart running coach**
-- Ask about training plans, recovery, race strategies, or anything running-related
-- The AI knows your actual running history — past workouts, pace trends, heart rate patterns
-- Save the best advice so the AI remembers it for future conversations

-**🏃 See your running history**
-- Auto-syncs all your Strava activities
-- View recent runs with distance, pace, heart rate, and cadence
-- Import FIT files directly from Garmin, Wahoo, and other devices

-**🤖 Powered by Ollama**
-- Runs any local LLM through Ollama — no cloud accounts, no API keys, no internet needed
-- Works with Llama, Mistral, Gemma, and any other Ollama-supported model

-**🔒 Your data stays yours**
-- Everything runs locally on your computer
-- No cloud accounts, no subscription, no data mining
-- SQLite database means you own your data — export it anytime

----

-## Get started

 ### Download